Prion Diseases: Causes and Treatment

 Prognosis of Prion Diseases

 The prognosis for individuals diagnosed with prion diseases is generally poor, with most cases resulting in death within a year of symptom onset.
 The rapid progression and lack of curative treatments contribute to the grim outlook.
-However, early diagnosis and supportive care can improve the quality of life and, in some cases, extend survival.
+However, while there is currently no cure for prion disease, early diagnosis and supportive care can improve the quality of life and, in some cases, extend survival.

 Find Our Specialists